What are the best cheap electric cars for 2025?

 This is mostly down to the extra visibility you get, which really helps in and around town, as well as on the motorway.

-Aside from that, the Kona won't break the bank and comes with either a 39kWh or a 64kWh battery, which gives it up to 300 miles of range from a single charge.
+Aside from that, the Kona won't break the bank and comes with up to 319 miles of range from a single charge.
 This will give you peace of mind on those longer journeys.

 You have a choice of Green+, Green, Mid, and Sport driving modes.
 In its most 'aggressive' mode you can complete the 0-62mph sprint in an impressive 7.3 seconds – and the top speed is ‘only’ 93mph.